The Purple RestorePlus™ mattress on a cream upholstered bed frame between two wood nightstands in a bright bedroom.

 When choosing a mattress, the way you sleep matters.
 Both 10- and 12-inch mattresses can support any sleep position.
 However, some sleepers may feel more comfortable on a thinner or thicker mattress depending on how they sleep.
 Here are some general recommendations:

 • Side sleepers need mattresses that support their shoulders and hips, so a deeper mattress with more comfort layers might be better for them.
-At a minimum, they should opt for a mattress that’s 10 inches or thicker.
+At a minimum, they should opt for a mattress that’s 10 inches or thicker to prevent shoulder pain from sleeping on their sides.

 • Back sleepers should choose a mattress with a thinner comfort layer and a thicker support layer to support the natural alignment of the neck and spine as they sleep.
 It should be at least 8 inches thick.